Study of Malpractice Claims Involving Children

 - Develop a clear policy on tracking diagnostic tests and referrals.
 Patients do not always follow instructions or diagnostic test orders.
 The tracking process alerts staff and physicians when test results or referrals have not been received, possibly saving patients’ lives and protecting physicians from malpractice claims.

 - Evaluate parents’ understanding of the treatment plan, follow-up care, or medication plan.
 Nonadherence may not always be willful resistance.
 Often, parents don’t understand discharge instructions, or they fail to receive adequate instructions.
 Consider using the teach-back or show-back method.
 Provide written instructions in a language the parents can read.

 - Ask parents about their intentions to follow instructions or purchase medications.
 An inability to pay for medications or follow-up appointments may impede care and treatment.
 Asking questions creates opportunities to understand the parents’ level of understanding and any concerns about affordability.
 If parents admit they have a limited ability to pay for medications or follow-up appointments, provide a list of community services to help the patient receive needed treatment.

 A patient safety risk manager is always available to provide industry-leading expertise.
-For more information, call (800) 421-2368, extension 1243, or contact email@example.com.
+For more information, call (800) 421-2368 or contact us by email.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.